py-craft/asipio/CONTRIBUTING.md

 # Contributing

-We welcome and appreciate all contributions to asipio — no matter how big or small.
+We welcome and appreciate all contributions to aiovoip — no matter how big or small.
 Whether you’re reporting a bug, suggesting a feature, improving documentation, or submitting code, your effort makes a difference.

 ## How You Can Help

 ### Report Bugs

 Found a bug?
-Let us know by opening an [issue](https://github.com/vardanaloyan/asipio/issues).
+Let us know by opening an [issue](https://github.com/vardanaloyan/aiovoip/issues).
 Include as much context as possible so we can investigate quickly.

 ### Suggest Features

-Have an idea to improve asipio?
+Have an idea to improve aiovoip?
 File a feature request or discuss it in an issue.

 ### Improve Documentation